amusecode/amuse/README.md

 In OS X you can use the homebrew or macports package manager (both require the Apple Developer Tools and Xcode to be installed).

+For a Windows 10 machine, AMUSE can be installed in the Windows Subsystem for linux (WSL), and installing e.g. Ubuntu from the Microsoft store.
+Its recommended to use WSL 2.
+For further installation instructions, see the Linux install instructions.

 Python
 ======